We don't own our solar system

-Unnecessary for impossible or harmful practices: Some have rightly argued that you don’t have to smoke tobacco or experience slavery or even commit suicide to be able to make strong comments about the practice.
+Unnecessary for impossible or harmful practices: Some have rightly argued that you don't have to smoke tobacco or experience slavery or even commit suicide to be able to make strong comments about the practice.
 True!
 However, studying an analysis of your character (like reviewing the results of a psychological test) is not a risk to health or life.
 Would you rank the opinion of a travel writer who has never left home over someone who has?
-A doctor should where possible examine his or her patient to help reach a diagnosis (even if it’s Dr House in the TV series).
+A doctor should, where possible, examine his or her patient to help reach a diagnosis.

 How can you experience astrology?
-Since some of the free horoscopes on the web are not ideal examples, you would need to select a professional service which would range from £20/$30 for a computer generated report to £150/$125 for a live reading of your birth chart from a top astrologer.
+Since some of the free horoscopes on the web are not ideal examples, you would need to select a professional service who will charge a fee (equivalent to the cost of a shirt) for a computer generated report or a higher fee (equivalent to a jacket or even a suit) for a live reading of your birth chart from a top astrologer.
 [Please do not use my services as I don't want you to think this is a sales pitch.]
 Yes, it is a cost, but this is a small price to add to your experience.
 You can also study astrology through library books.

 Why should I pay to have an opinion?
 Unfortunately, to enjoy the luxury of dismissing an entire field of study, you have to invest in personal research.
 Experiencing astrology first hand, will be good value and you might even learn something.
 Astrologers have to pay to download data or subscribe to Journals or purchase books so they can review flawed research papers that claim to debunk astrology.